 Jack Rabbit Vineyard, Bellarine Peninsula, Victoria

 From the Great Ocean Road, Aboriginal rock art and gold rush splendour to gourmet discoveries, mineral springs, wilderness and wildlife.
-The Great Southern Touring Route delivers a fabulous road trip within easy access of Melbourne.
+This road trip through regional Victoria has it all.

 By Sue Gough Henly